Topological Spatial Graph Coarsening: Experiments and Real World Examples

 \subsection{Single Spatial Graph Coarsening}

 We start by considering a single spatial graph generated in the following fashion.
 Consider $n=100$ points uniformly sampled on an annulus with outer radius $1$ and inner radius $0.7$.
-We include in the graph only a fraction $p=0.1$ of all the $n(n-1)/2$ possible edges, those with smallest length (given by euclidean distance).
+We include in the graph only a fraction $p=0.1$ of all the $n(n-1)/2$ possible edges, those with smallest length (given by Euclidean distance).
 In Figure \ref{fig:annulus_reduction} (left), we can see original and the reduced graph.
 The position of the nodes in the coarsened graph follow the average positioning procedure described in Section \ref{sec:graph_coarsening}.
-The new nodes are positioned by computing the average of the merged nodes.
 The optimal reduction is chosen by looking at the score values in Figure \ref{fig:annulus_reduction} (right).
 We plot the score $S_\theta(G)= |E(\theta)|/|E| + \lambda \cdot \db(PD(G), PD(G(\theta)))$ defined as in Equation \eqref{eq:score} and its two components, the ratio of edges and the bottleneck distance scaled by $\lambda$ set as the inverse of the maximum of the bottleneck distance.
 The optimal threshold $\theta^\star$ is found at the minimum of the scoring function.

-As a real world example, we select the road network of Marseille, France (data publicly available in the OSMnx package \cite{boeing2025modeling}).
-The graph is made of all the portions of road of the following type: \emph{motorway}, \emph{motorway link}, \emph{primary road}, \emph{secondary road}, \emph{secondary road link}.
+As a real world example, we select the road network of the city of Marseille in south of France (the data are publicly available in the OSMnx package by \cite{boeing2025modeling}).
+The graph is made of all the portions of road of the following type: motorway, motorway link, primary road, secondary road, secondary road link.
 Road networks are a perfect example of spatial graphs, with natural constrains on the road topology and with high complexity in terms of nodes and edges.
 The original and the reduced graphs are presented in Figure \ref{fig:road_graphs}.
 The position of the nodes is computed using the degree positioning described in Section \ref{sec:graph_coarsening}.
 For each new hypernode, we choose the position of the original node with the highest connectivity - i.e. higher degree.
 In this road network example, this is equivalent to assign the position of the crossing between the highest number of streets.